Point and Figure Charting Has Been Around for More Than 100 Years

 Before you get too far you should watch our YP Investors Point and Figure Charting Tutorial Video.
 Videos make it much easier to learn something new and refresh your knowledge.
 Check it out!

-Point and Figure Charts are Simple and Easy to Use
+Point and Figure Charting Tutorial: Simple and Easy to Use Charts

 Now, let’s get into how supply and demand are applied to the point and figure chart: